KaulanSerzhanuly/Project-CS-22-B/README.md

 This script is intended solely for personal or educational use.
 Web scraping should be done responsibly and in accordance with the website’s terms and conditions.

-## 📫 Contact

-For questions or contributions, feel free to open an issue or submit a pull request.